tvdboom/ATOM/docs_sources/api/ATOM/ATOMLoader.md

 </blockquote>
 <strong>transform_data: bool, optional (default=True)</strong>
 <blockquote>
-If False, the `data` is left as provided.
+If False, the <code>data</code> is left as provided.
 If True, it is transformed through all the steps in the instance's pipeline.
 This parameter is ignored if the loaded file is not an atom pickle.
 </blockquote>